sindresorhus/eslint-plugin-unicorn/docs/rules/throw-new-error.md

 # Require `new` when throwing an error

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 While it's possible to create a new error without using the `new` keyword, it's better to be explicit.

-This rule is fixable.

 ## Fail